orbitdb/SCPs/scps/SCP-6.md

 Obviously `v` has been incremented to the next version; also `hash` has been removed.

-Field `id` has been renamed to `log` which is more a descriptive and less common field name.
+Field `id` has been renamed to `log` which is a more descriptive and less common field name.

 The old `clock.time` field is now `clock` and `clock.id` is gone.
-If custom clock ids are a must they should be lazily added and `clock` will look similar to entry version 2.
+If custom clock ids are a must, `clock` should stay similar to version 2 entries but with `clock.id` lazily added.

 The `key` field has been removed.

 A new field `writer` has been added.
 This field encapsulates parts that are mainly connected to entry authentication.
 The only Ipfs-log required field inside of `writer` is `writer.id` which must be a string and is used for ordering and access control.
 The `writer` field is otherwise controlled and set by a writer function which allows more flexibility for entry authentication.
 A writer function is used by Ipfs-log to get the `writer` field for an entry.
-It takes an unauthenticated entry and an identity and returns an object to be set as the `writer` field.
+It takes an unauthenticated entry and returns an object to be set as the `writer` field.
 Using OrbitDB as an example, `writer.id` could be set to the CID of the orbitdb writer identity while leaving the signature field unchanged but moved to `writer.sig`.

 The `payload`, `next`, and `refs` fields remain unchanged.